Swartz Center Staff

 Entrepreneur-in-Residence & Associate Director, Project Olympus

 Kit is entrepreneur-in-residence and associate director at Project Olympus, providing students with startup advice, business strategy planning and connections to industry experts, advisors and the business community.
 She is a member of BlueTree Allied Angels and serves on their Screening Committee.
 She is an advisory board member of Chatham University's Center for Women's Entrepreneurship and teaches in their MBA program.
 In addition, she provides consulting services to promote economic growth to Chambers of Commerce, individual entrepreneurs and nonprofit organizations.
 Kit manages the Olympus Incubator Space on Henry Street, where student entrepreneurs spend considerable time on their new ventures.

-Sonya is manager of the Director's Office & Special Programs at the Don Jones Center for Entrepreneurship.
-Prior to this appointment, Sonya was the executive administrator at Urban Design Associates, an architecture/urban design firm in Pittsburgh, and has held many other administrative roles in the banking and hospital industries.
-Sonya earned her bachelor of science degree in business administration from Robert Morris University and earned her certified administrative professionals (CAP) certification in 2007.
-She is an active member of the International Association for Administrative Professionals (IAAP), where she has chaired many committees and served on the board for two terms.
-Sonya is also a mentor and volunteer in her community.
+Sonya is a Program Manager for the Swartz Center for Entrepreneurship.
+She manages social media communications, the Weekly Bulletin, Innovation Scholars and Swartz Fellows programs and the Center’s finances.
+Prior to joining Carnegie Mellon University, Sonya was the executive administrator at Urban Design Associates, an architecture/urban design firm in Pittsburgh, and has held many other roles in the banking and medical industries.
+Sonya earned her Bachelor of Science degree in business administration from Robert Morris University and earned her certified administrative professionals (CAP) certification in 2007.
+Sonya is also a member of the African American Alumni Association at Robert Morris University, and enjoys being a mentor and volunteer in her community.

 Melanie is program manager for the NSF I-Corps and Innovation Fellows programs at the Swartz Center for Entrepreneurship.